-WANUFACTU KER HANDBOOK PAGE 2 OF 2 SUBJECT: GENERAL INFORMATION 10.1.8 All AGLC Inspectors carry photo identification licensee may ask to see an Inspector's identificant any information. - 10.1.9 AGLC Inspectors are available to meet with lice in the interpretation of legislation and Boat Inspectors may report any violations they observed. ard policies; however, 10.1.10 AGLC supports and encourages police "wall Every police officer is considered an Inspector licensees and their staff are required to coop officers who enter the licensed premises. r under the GLCA, and
+- 10.1.8 All AGLC Inspectors carry photo identification while on duty.
+A licensee may ask to see an Inspector's identification before providing any information. - 10.1.9 AGLC Inspectors are available to meet with licensees to assist them in the interpretation of legislation and Board policies; however, Inspectors may report any violations they observe to the Board. - AGLC supports and encourages police "walk through" programs.
+10.1.10 Every police officer is considered an Inspector under the GLCA, and licensees and their staff are required to cooperate fully with police officers who enter the licensed premises.